Generative diffusion posterior sampling for informative likelihoods: Experiments

 \section{Experiments}

-In this section we validate the proposed B$^0$SMC sampler in Algorithm~\ref{alg:b0-smc} on a high-dimensional ($d=256$) conditional sampling problem.
+In this section we validate the proposed B$^0$SMC sampler in Algorithm~\ref{alg:b0-smc} on a high-dimensional conditional sampling problem ($d=256$).
 Importantly, we focus on gauging how statistically robust the method is against different levels of outlier observation and number of particles.
-The implementation is performed on an NVIDIA A100 80G GPU using JAX~\citep{Jax2018github}, and the code is publicly available at \url{https://github.com/zgbkdlm/gfk} for reproducibility.
+The implementation is performed on an NVIDIA A100 GPU using JAX~\citep{Jax2018github}, and the code is published at \url{https://github.com/zgbkdlm/gfk} for reproducibility.